learningequality/velox/README.md

 * `cd vm_config`
 * `ansible-playbook -i inventory.ini main.yml -v` to provision the VM

-Note that `-v` argument in the last command isoptional and helps to debug potential issues.
+Note that `-v` argument in the last command is optional and helps to debug potential issues.
 Add `-vvvv` to enable to enable connection debugging.

 ### Running tests inside a virtual machine